noaa-onms/cinms/modals/_captions.md

 A map of sites across the five Northern Channel Islands where rocky intertidal data were collected.
 Data collection was done by a consortium of partners through the [Multi-Agency Rocky Intertidal Network](https://marine.ucsc.edu/overview/index.html) (MARINe).

-## Interactive figure of mussels in the intertidal
+## California Mussels

-A figure showing the percent cover of mussels on rocks in the rocky intertidal across all five Northen Channel Islands from 2002 to 2015.
+An interactive figure showing the percent cover of California Mussel (*Mytilus californianus*) over time across all five Northern Channel Islands from 2002 - 2019.
 Data were collected by a consortium of partners through the [Multi-Agency Rocky Intertidal Network](https://marine.ucsc.edu/overview/index.html) (MARINe).

+### Details
+*Mytilus californianus* can be found in high densities on surf-exposed rocks and pier pillings, generally in the middle/upper intertidal zone and down to 24 meters depth.
+California mussel form extensive beds on hard surfaces, and attach themselves by secreting "byssal threads"" at the base of their muscular foot.
+These mollusks often compete for space with sessile crustaceans, especially barnacles (e.g. *Balanus*).
+These filter feeders  provide shelter and habitat for many intertidal organisms, and are predated upon by sea stars (e.g. *Pisaster*).
+Suspectible to trampling by humans and smothering by oil spills, recovrey times very greatly depending on location.
+[Source](https://marine.ucsc.edu/target/target-species-mytilus.html)

 ## Golden Rockweed